 They can short sell stocks, which means they borrow the stock from the broker to sell it, and promise to give it back in the future.
 They buy futures contracts that obligate them to either buy or sell a security, commodity, or currency, at an agreed-upon price on a certain date in the future.

+As a result, hedge funds' impact on the stock market has grown substantially in the last decade.
 According to some estimates, they control 10 percent of shares on U.S. stock exchanges.
 That includes the New York Stock Exchange, the NASDAQ and BATS.
 Credit Suisse estimates their impact could be even higher.
 They may control half of the New York and London Stock Exchanges.
 (Source: "U.S. Regulators Grow Alarmed Over Hedge Fund Hotels,” International Herald Tribune, January 1, 2007.)

 Since they trade often, they are responsible for one-third of the total daily volume on the NYSE alone.
 An estimated 8,000 hedge funds are operating globally.
 Most are in the United States.
 There is a high concentration in the state of Connecticut.

 Researchers found that hedge funds contribute positively to the stock market.
 But when their sources of capital dry up, they can have a devastating negative impact.
 (Source: Charles Cao, Bing Liang, Andrew Lo, Lubomir Petrasek, "Hedge Fund Holdings and Stock Market Efficiency," Federal Reserve Board, May 2014.)

 Second, they all use similar quantitative strategies.
 Their computer programs can reach similar conclusions about investment opportunities.
 They affect the market by buying the same product, like mortgage-backed securities, at the same time.
 As prices rise, other programs get triggered and create buying orders for the same product.